lagunoff/typescript-invertible-router/docs/index.md

 withDefault<B>(_default: B): DefaultAdapter<A | B, F & { hasDefault: true; }>;
 ```

-Provide default value, new adapter will always succeed
+Provide default value.
+This value will be used when the key
+doesn't exist in the query parameters

 ```ts
 const parser = r.path('shop/items').params({ search: r.string.withDefault(''), page: r.nat.withDefault(1) });